Global Prize for Validation of Prior Learning 2019

 With a theme of “Making policy work – Validation of Prior Learning for education and the labour market”, the VPL Biennale seeks to strengthen the platform for policy makers, practitioners, users, researchers and other stakeholders involved in the development and implementation of Validation of Prior Learning.

-Deadline for applications for the VPL prize is Sunday 24 February 2019.
+Deadline for applications for the VPL prize was Sunday 3 March 2019.

 Products include tools and instruments that make learning outcomes visible or help assess them.